Debbiepimpo/milestone1/README.md

 <h2>UX</h2>

 My goal in the design was to make information accessible on the site redirecting for an extension of information to an external url, while striving for an animate and simple design.
 With the combination of yellow, black/grey and black/orange colours I wanted to give a little touche of vintage and colorful appearence on the website.

+ All content from the main page to the media on this website were inspired by the age of the band, by listening some of their songs and I want the users being moved to an old time with the combination of colours, text style and make the pictures fit well with all this due to their vintage apperance.
+ Every text was being resumed to make them quick and easy reading with the purpose to not get the users being bored.

 This site uses, different HTML files with completly different design on each one, the grid feature in Bootstrap, with navbar clear and simple and footer can be interactived.
 Also the site uses different designs on each part took them from Bootstrap such as jumbotron, Grid structure and caroussel.
 And I use one common animation library to get some